Geeks-For-Humanity/haleyarthouse.com/README.md

-# haley-art-house
+# Haley Art House

-Haley Art House
+A business for selling prints of original art.